AndrewTownsley/react-context-api-tutorial/src/components/Checkout/ReadMe.md

 **_ Checkout Form _**

+1. Have _User info_ and _Checkout Items_ float down the page while the user scrolls through the forms.

 **_ Shipping Form _**

 <!-- 1.
 Add error class to inputs that applies red border -->